JOURNEY HIGH SCHOOL MINISTRY

 Summer Youth Group (June through August)

 Over the summer, we have youth group on Wednesday night.
 We start the summer activities with Tour de Fries, our French fry tasting event.
 Over the summer we have many campfires complete with s’mores and hot dogs.
 We play with water balloons and squirt guns.
 We have a volleyball court outside where we play games.
 We also have a time in God’s Word after dinner and before the games begin.
-Sometimes we are combined with middle school youth group, and sometimes separate depending on the day!
+Sometimes we are combined with middle school youth group, and sometimes separate!

 Our high schoolers have gone on TWO amazing mission trips to the Dominican Republic in July 2017 and June 2018.
 We worked with a local church and put on a Vacation Bible School camp for kids in a low-income area.
 August 2019 the youth went to Baja, Mexico to serve with an organization called Foundation for His Ministry.
 Let us know if you are interested in helping or have a youth that would like to go on a future trip.
 It is our goal to use the mission trip to teach youth to serve and interact on a global scale.
 In Matthew 28:19-20, Jesus tells the disciples they must go and make disciples of all nations.